-For clubs, to enable relevant discussions and assistance to take place at Branch Education Meetings, meeting notes must be forwarded to their respective branch within fourteen (14) days from the day of the meeting.
+To enable relevant discussions or assistance to take place, meeting notes should be forwarded to the respective branch within fourteen (14) days from the day of the meeting.

 Branch Directors of Education (Branch DoEs)

 Branch DoEs provide support for CTOs to maintain a high and consistent standard in education and ensure their Branches and Surf Life Saving Clubs are compliant with Surf Life Saving / RTO policies and procedures.